raystack/frontier/docs/docs/configurations.md

 ### Pre-requisites for Helm chart

-Shield can be installed in Kubernetes using the Helm chart from https://github.com/raystack/charts.
+Frontier can be installed in Kubernetes using the Helm chart from https://github.com/raystack/charts.

 Ensure that the following requirements are met: